 - Add the tomato, mix and fry for 2 minutes.
 Add in cooked prawns* and rice.
 Stir.

 - Pour in the wine and simmer for 3 minutes.

-- Serve with extra Parmigiano and chopped parsley.
+- Serve.
+Top with Parmigiano and chopped parsley (optional).